mozilla/fxa/packages/fxa-content-server/docs/relier-communication-protocols/fx-webchannel.md

 * `messageId` is the message ID sent in the `WebChannelMessageToChrome` custom event.

 ### Command order for a signin/signup
+1. fxaccounts:fxa_status (if supported)
-1. fxaccounts:loaded
+2. fxaccounts:loaded
-1. fxaccounts:can_link_account
+3. fxaccounts:can_link_account
-1. fxaccounts:login
+4. fxaccounts:login
+5. fxaccounts:email_verified (if supported)